 Together, you can determine the best plan for next year’s eBook, what kinds of guest blog posts you need to write, which posts need relevant back links and exactly what content you can ask for from your community.
 The first year you put together a marketing calendar, you have to “wing it” somewhat.
 But after, using analytics, the chips start to fall in place and strategic growth is not only planned, by predicted and measured.

-If you found this useful, we’d love for you to take a look at our Marketing Calendar Blueprint.
-There are many parts to a successful marketing calendar.
+If you found this useful, we’d love for you to take a look at our Clusters Blueprint There are many parts to a successful marketing calendar.
 We put those together in one easy package.